 Clean or Replace Air Filter – The engine filter is either disposable or reusable.
 Paper filters need to be replaced once a year.
 Foam reusable filters should be cleaned 1-2 times a season.

 Change/Check oil – Follow the manufacturer’s instructions to check and change the engine oil.

 Lawn Tractors vs. Garden Tractors vs. Riding Mowers – What’s the difference?

 Garden tractors are larger and more powerful than lawn tractors.
 They can range from $2,200 to $8,000 depending on their capabilities.
-They have mowing decks up to 72 inches wide and can use a number of implements such as snow blowers, tillers and seed broadcasters.
+They have mowing decks up to 72 inches wide and can use several implements such as snow blowers, tillers, and seed broadcasters.

 Riding mowers are most commonly used for smaller yards with uniform terrain.
 They are less powerful and versatile than lawn tractors.
 But they are also usually cheaper ( $800-$1,400) than lawn tractors.

 Tips for Safe Operation

 Read the manual – Manuals will have instructions that are specific to the correct use of your model.